goodluckoguzie/Problem-Solving-for-Computing/README.md

     python test.py
     ```

-2. The script will download the YOLO model (first time only) and open your webcam.
+2. The script will download the models (first time only) and open your webcam.
 3. Point the camera at your face.
     *   If it recognizes you, it will draw a GREEN box and show your name.
     *   If it sees someone else (or doesn't recognize you), it will draw a RED box and show "Unknown".